hyanwong/giglib/README.md

 ### Simulations

-Examples of code that runs simulations are provided in the test suite.
+Examples of code that runs simulations are provided in the test suite and are a relatively simple extension of the boilerplate forward-simulation code in https://tskit.dev/tutorials/forward_sims.html.
 The [sim.py file](https://github.com/hyanwong/GeneticInheritanceGraphLibrary/blob/main/tests/sim.py) is a convenience wrapper that links out to other files containing simulation code.
 Currently only forward simulation code is provided.
 Nevertheless, it is conceptually